Adapted Digital Assessments

 - have difficulty with reading ordinary exam papers,

-- or with writing or recording responses.
+- and/or with writing or recording responses.

 How many pupils are using them?

-In 2017, there were:
+In 2023, there were:

-- 5,888 requests for digital papers for 2,398 candidates.
+- 10,705 for digital papers for students in Scotland;

 What do digital papers look like?

-There are 2 types of digital paper:
+There are 2 types of SQA digital paper:

 - 'Question and answer' papers

-How easy are they to implement?
+How are they used in practice?

-- 5. Completed digital papers and answer booklets are printed off and sent to the SQA to be marked.
+- Completed digital papers and answer booklets are printed off and sent to the SQA to be marked.